Engagement with Local, National and International Communities

 - Year 10 Australian Exchange

-- Year 12 World Challenge (previous destinations include: the Galapagos, Peru, Thailand /Cambodia, Borneo)
+- Biennial Sixth Form World Challenge Expeditions (previous destinations include: the Galapagos, Peru, Thailand & Cambodia, Borneo)

 For more details on specific projects, please visit Schools Together.